-Situations exist where the preparation for an electric strike or hinge does not allow the drywall to penetrate the throat of a fire rated frame the required 1⁄2-inch in the immediate area of the hardware.
+Situations exist where the electrical hardware preparation does not allow the drywall to penetrate the throat of a fire rated frame the required 1⁄2-inch in the immediate area of the hardware.
 When this occurs, a penetration or joint seal (e.g. intumescent caulk) listed for gypsum wall assemblies must be applied to the affected area; thereby, sealing any potential gap and ensuring the continuity of the fire barrier.